Heliferepo/shortcut/README.md

 :question: It needs to be checked

-(WSL even if it should be running the same as Linux as some weird dependencies so I prefer to check it myself before giving an answer)
+(WSL even if it should be running the same has Linux as some weird dependencies so I prefer to check it myself before giving an answer)

 :no_entry: For now the only one that I found that was not working with is CentOS WSL
 > Note that Cent OS WSL is not an offcial realease